Adkali/bWAPP-Project-Walk/README.md

 <pre>"Companies should adopt this document and start the process of
 ensuring that their web applications minimize these risks.
-Using the OWASP Top 10 is perhaps the most effective first step towards changing the software development culture within your organization into one that produces more secure code."</pre>
+Using the OWASP Top 10 is perhaps the most effective first step towards changing the software development culture within your organization into one that produces more secure code." - OWASP</pre>

 ----------------------------------------------------------------
 ![logo_3](https://user-images.githubusercontent.com/90532971/188336585-80f93458-308b-42fd-b67a-e04463f3527c.png)